Matthew Harris Jouett: Personal life and career

-Jouett served as a volunteer officer of the 28th Kentucky Infantry in the War of 1812 and was among the survivors of the River Raisin Massacre.
+Jouett served as a junior officer of the 28th Infantry Regiment during the War of 1812 and was among the survivors of the Battle of Frenchtown.
 The company payroll of $6000 disappeared during the slaughter.
 Jouett restored the missing funds to the militia, based on his earnings as a painter.
 He also painted portraits of his fellow soldiers from memory, including Hart and Colonel Allen.